geo1997/SpringBootCRUDwithAWS/README.md

-# SRE - Practical Exercise
+# Simple SRE - Practical Exercise

 ### Use Case :
 Simple application which will register users for upcoming online examinations.

 ### Methodology:

-1. Task 01:

 - Implemented a CRUD application using SpringBoot.
 - Port configured to run on 3000.